ID Theft Resources

 Who should I contact if I’ve lost my wallet?

-You’ll need to call several financial institutions to protect yourself if you’ve lost your wallet.
+If you lose your wallet, you need to call several financial institutions to protect yourself.
 Start by calling the bank that issued your debit card, then call the financial institutions that issued your credit cards and checking accounts.

 Should I report a stolen or lost wallet?